 Learning that your loved one has been neglected or abused is devastating.
 After getting this news, you might not be sure of the next step that you should take.

 Some people may choose to pursue a criminal case against the perpetrator(s) in order to protect their loved ones and prevent any future incidents.
-This is a good place to state, but additionally, some people wish to file a lawsuit against the at fault party in order to seek justice.
+This is a good place to start, but additionally, some people wish to file a lawsuit against the at fault party in order to seek justice.
 If you are contemplating filing a personal injury lawsuit against the abuser(s) involved in your loved one’s case, you might not know how this process works.
-Here, you can learn:
+Here, you can learn more.

 First, check out our section about the basics of nursing homes.
 What protections can residents expect?
 Why does neglect and abuse occur?
 What penalties are there in Connecticut for homes that do not provide proper treatment?
 Get the answers to these questions and more in our nursing home basics section.

 We also have information about types of treatment options and types of care professionals.
 Your loved one’s medical needs will be unique.
 You need to make sure that the care facility that you choose can handle their individual health concerns.
 Different types of facilities suit different needs.
 Learn more about options such as assisted living, at-home care, respite care, nursing homes, and more.
 You can also learn about different types of health professionals, such as home health aides, registered nurses, licensed practical nurses, and more.